Windows Media Capture 9.00

 Download old versions = Free downloads of previous versions of the program.

-Download portable version = No installation is required, just extract the files to a folder and run directly.
+Download portable version = Portable/Standalone version meaning that no installation is required, just extract the files to a folder and run directly.

 Windows = Windows version available.